Vermont Lottery Numbers

 Vermont joined Powerball in 2003 and Mega Millions tickets went on sale in January 2010.
-Up until May 2014, Vermont residents could also play Hot Lotto until May 2014, but the game has since been discontinued in the state.
+Up until May 2014, Vermont residents could also play Hot Lotto, but the game has since been discontinued in the state.
 Revenue from Vermont Lottery ticket sales is allocated to the state's Education Fund.

 Buying Vermont Lottery Tickets

 The Vermont Lottery sells tickets for Powerball, Mega Millions and Lucky for Life as well as games for the Tri-State Lottery.
 To learn more about this forward-thinking lottery group, visit the Tri-State Lottery page.

 Other games offered by the Vermont Lottery include Pick 3 and Pick 4.

 Instant games from the Vermont Lottery are a great way to play lottery games on the go.
 Available from authorized lottery retailers, they cost between $1 and $20 and can net you great cash prizes from $500 to $200,000!

 If you've won a Vermont Lottery prize, make sure that you redeem it in good time - you have 365 days from the date of the drawing or one year from the announced end of game date (for instant games) to claim a prize.